InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/feature-owners.md

 ## Problem

-Contributions in innersource projects mostly are all volunteer based.
+Contributions in InnerSource projects mostly are all volunteer based.
 Below are the challenges we see in day-to-day life:

 - How to increase more contributions in the project.
 - How to create opportunities for employees who want to play more than an individual contributor role and are looking for: